-Training timeline for the division of Pediatric Endocrinology, School of Medicine at UNC Chapel Hill
+Training timeline for the Fellowship Program, Division of Pediatric Endocrinology, School of Medicine at UNC Chapel Hill:

 |First year||Second year||Third year|